 Amorak is author of four poetry collections: Dad Jokes from Late in the Patriarchy (Sundress Publications, 2021); Boom Box (Sundress Publications, 2019); Seducing the Asparagus Queen (Cloudbank Books, 2018), winner of the Vern Rutsala Poetry Prize; and Ha Ha Ha Thump (Sundress Publications, 2015), as well as as two poetry chapbooks: The Insomniac Circus (Hyacinth Girl Press, 2014) and A Map of the Farm Three Miles from the End of Happy Hollow Road (Porkbelly Press, 2016).

 In addition, he is co-author, with W. Todd Kaneko, of the textbook Poetry: A Writer’s Guide and Anthology, published by Bloomsbury Academic in January 2018, and the poetry chapbook Slash / Slash, forthcoming from Diode Editions in June 2021.

 Amorak holds a B.A. in English from Birmingham-Southern College and an M.F.A. in creative writing from Western Michigan University.

 Amorak was born in Kalamazoo, Mich., and grew up in a small town outside Birmingham, Ala.
 After nearly 15 years as a reporter and editor, he left the newspaper business in 2008.
-He is now an assistant professor of writing at Grand Valley State University in Michigan.
+He is now an associate professor of writing at Grand Valley State University in Michigan.

 During his newspaper career, Amorak worked in a variety of editing and reporting roles for the Tallahassee (Fla.)
 Democrat; the Courier-Journal of Louisville, Ky.; The News-Enterprise of Hardin County, Ky.; the Lexington (Ky.)
 Herald-Leader; and The Grand Rapids (Mich.)
 Press, where he was assistant sports editor.